ember-learn/ember-blog/source/2019-10-04-the-ember-times-issue-118.md

 <!--alex ignore just-->
 We highly encourage you to check out both episodes (written transcripts are available)!
 In just 45 minutes, you will learn about:

-- the value of having a diverse team for open source projects
+- The value of having a diverse team for open source projects
-- how to lead a team by showing respect, creating opportunities for them to meet their goals, and actively scouting for new talents
+- How to lead a team by showing respect, creating opportunities for them to meet their goals, and actively scouting for new talents
-- how to encourage a company to recognize the value of and contribute to open source projects
+- How to encourage a company to recognize the value of and contribute to open source projects
-- the advances made in accessibility and inclusivity in tech conferences, and how EmberConf addressed both over the past few years
+- The advances made in accessibility and inclusivity in tech conferences, and how EmberConf addressed both over the past few years

 ---